 - Spanish language fluency is highly desired.

-- Reliable transportation and valid driver’s license.
+- Reliable mode of transportation and valid driver’s license.

-- Experience with school schedules and time keeping.
+- Experience with school schedules and timekeeping.